bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

 ## Overview

-- **NEW (Linear System)**: Dialogue execution is handled by a LinearConversationEngine that processes TalkScript commands sequentially using a callback-based interface.
+- **Linear System**: Dialogue execution is handled by a LinearConversationEngine that processes TalkScript commands sequentially using a callback-based interface.
 The engine processes commands linearly with simple pointer navigation and returns responses synchronously.
-- **OLD (Channel System - TO BE CONVERTED)**: The legacy system uses asynchronous channels for output tokens/messages and input.
-This approach is being phased out in favor of the linear system.
 - Dialogue UI and modal widgets follow consistent visual and interaction patterns:
   - Blue rounded borders with a semi-transparent interior are used for modals.
   - Modals are centered relative to the current game/map screen.
   - Modal vertical size is dynamic and determined by content (e.g., number of list rows).
   - Keyboard navigation (Up/Down/Left/Right/Enter) is the primary control method; Escape may be intentionally disabled for some modals (e.g., forced selection dialogs).

-## Conversation Lifecycle (Linear vs Channel Systems)
+## Conversation Lifecycle

-### NEW: Linear Conversation System
+### Linear Conversation System
 - Conversations are handled by `LinearConversationEngine` with synchronous, stateless operations:
   - Engine processes TalkScript commands sequentially with pointer-based navigation
   - Actions are handled through injected `ActionCallbacks` interface